 Change the paragraph containing “AllocationType field set to 4”in 10.42.5 as follows:

-“If a CDMG AP or PCP that is operating on a 1.08 GHz channel, with another CDMG BSS operating on the adjacent 1.08 GHz channel within a 2.16 GHz channel, the CDMG AP or PCP shall only schedule SPs or CBAPs with non-AP and non-PCP DMG STAs as the source or destination STAs in time periods that has been reported as available by the other CDMG AP or PCP through the Extended Schedule element in its DMG Beacon frames.
-The CDMG AP or PCP should announce all its available time for the other CDMG AP or PCP to create SPs or CBAPs on 2.16 GHz channel in the following beacon intervals.
-The CDMG AP or PCP may transmit DMG Beacon frames during its NP/BHI on 2.16 GHz channel containing Extended Schedule elements that announce such allocations with the AllocationType subfield of an Allocation field set to 4 and the Source AID subfield and Destination AID subfield set to 255.
+“If a CDMG AP or PCP that is operating on a 1.08 GHz channel, with another CDMG BSS operating on the adjacent 1.08 GHz channel within a 2.16 GHz channel, the CDMG AP or PCP shall only schedule SPs or CBAPs with non-AP and non-PCP DMG STAs as the source or destination STAs in time periods that has been reported as unoccupied by the other CDMG AP or PCP through the Extended Schedule element in its DMG Beacon frames.
+The CDMG AP or PCP shall announce all its allocated SPs and CBAPs for the other CDMG AP or PCP, and the other CDMG AP or PCP can allocate SPs or CBAPs on the common 2.16 GHz channel in the unallocated time.
 The CDMG AP or PCP that intends to allocate time on the 2.16 GHz channel may also transmit an Allocation Request frame (9.6.24.6 (Allocation Request frame format)) during the ATI of the other AP’s or PCP’s NP/BHI on the 2.16 GHz channel to request for the available time for allocations on the 2.16 GHz channel.
-A CDMG AP or PCP that receives an Allocation Request frame from a CDMG AP or PCP operating on its adjacent 1.08 GHz channel shall reply with an Allocation Response frame (9.6.24.7 (Allocation Response frame format)) with the Allo-cationType subfield of an Allocation field set to 4 and the Source AID subfield and Destination AID sub-field set to 255 within an Extended Schedule element to indicate the schedule of all its available time.”
+A CDMG AP or PCP that receives an Allocation Request frame from a CDMG AP or PCP operating on its adjacent 1.08 GHz channel shall reply with an Allocation Response frame (9.6.24.7 (Allocation Response frame format)) with an Extended Schedule element to indicate the schedule of all its allcations.”